 Students learn and practice quantitative research at the doctorate level with a focus on data analysis and using statistics.
 Students look at quality assurance, ethical and social outcomes of research, appropriate analytical tests and statistics.

 Students focus on the global impact of cross-culture in contemporary society and psychology.
 These courses give a broad overview of issues related to human development, such as the relationship between culture and social behaviors, general mental health and social disorders.

 This course gives students a comprehensive overview of human development and changes that occur in childhood, adolescence, adulthood and mature age.
 Students study basic physical, emotional and cognitive milestones that occur in each stage.
 The role of diversity throughout the life experience is a focal point.

 A master's degree is typically the minimum educational requirement for clinical social workers, although other types of social work require only a bachelor's degree for entry-level positions.
 A doctoral degree generally qualifies the graduate to teach social work at the postsecondary level.
 Master's degree holders may be able to teach at community colleges.

 Social workers may focus on an area such as adoption, child protective services, domestic violence or homelessness.
-According to a 2014 report by the U. S. Bureau of Labor Statistics (www.bls.gov), about 41% of child, family, and school social workers worked in state and local government, and another 37% worked in healthcare and social assistance.
+According to a 2018 report by the U. S. Bureau of Labor Statistics (www.bls.gov), about 14% of social workers worked in state and local government, and another 18% worked in individual and family services.